 Fairy Cave, Bau, Sarawak

 Fairy Cave (also known as Gua Pari) is an impressive show cave near the former gold mining settlement of Bau and about 40km from Kuching, Sarawak.
+The cave is part of a 170 million year old Jurassic limestone formation and is older than Mulu and Niah Caves.

 It is just a few minutes drive from another show cave, Wind Cave, and most tourists would combine both on a half-day trip from Kuching.